Tiim/obsidian-attendance/README.md

 - Make sure you have a `README.md` file in the root of your repo.
 - Make a pull request at https://github.com/obsidianmd/obsidian-releases to add your plugin.

-### How to use

-- Clone this repo.
-- `npm i` or `yarn` to install dependencies
-- `npm run dev` to start compilation in watch mode.

-### Manually installing the plugin

-- Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/your-plugin-id/`.

-### Improve code quality with eslint (optional)
-- [ESLint](https://eslint.org/) is a tool that analyzes your code to quickly find problems.
-You can run ESLint against your plugin to find common bugs and ways to improve your code.
-- To use eslint with this project, make sure to install eslint from terminal:
-  - `npm install -g eslint`
-- To use eslint to analyze this project use this command:
-  - `eslint main.ts`
-  - eslint will then create a report with suggestions for code improvement by file and line number.
-- If your source code is in a folder, such as `src`, you can use eslint with this command to analyze all files in that folder:
-  - `eslint .\src\`

 ### API Documentation